CDRH/orchid/docs/search_preset.md

 ## Views

+Good news, you only need to alter one view to get search presets working!
+If you are happy with the default appearance, consider yourself done after creating a file at `items/_search_preset_text.html.erb` and filling in your commentary.

-There are several views / partials made available for the search preset functionality.
+However, if you would like to alter the appearance or behavior, there are several views / partials made available for the search preset functionality.

 - `items/search_preset.html.erb`
 - `items/_search_preset_res_items.html.erb`
 - `items/_search_preset_text.html.erb`

 `search_preset` imitates the default search page but removes references to facets.
-Typically, you should not override this view unless making substaintial changes to the layout of the page.
+Typically, you should not override this view unless making substantial changes to the layout of the page.

 `_search_preset_res_items` renders the traditional `items/_search_res_items`